-For sixty-six years, the St. Simon’s NV family has been celebrating Easter.
 I have always enjoyed Easter, especially for the chocolate.
 Just like Christmas, Easter has its food connection and its spiritual connection.
 Most people love to eat.
 Easter family gatherings invariably involve lots of delicious food, especially those wonderful hot cross buns.

 Good Friday is a traditional fast day where many choose not to eat in order to remember Jesus’ death on the cross for our sins.
 Easter Sunday is a traditional feast day where families celebrate with delicious feasts.
 Without Good Friday, Easter Sunday makes no sense.
 Without Easter Sunday, Good Friday is just a terrible tragedy.
 Good Friday shows that God can turn everything that is against us to our advantage.
 God transformed Good Friday (the most evil day in history) into Easter Sunday (the most beautiful day in history).

 Many of us steer clear of Good Friday because it reminds us of death, of pain, and of our own personal mortality.
 Sometimes we may question: what on earth is Good about Good Friday?
 What’s so good about someone going through the worst suffering and most excruciating death ever imagined?
 Good Friday seems too morbid, too deadly, too bloody.